Polymorqhism/polyWM/README.md

 > [!TIP]
 > This WM focuses on performance and minimalism for low-level developers.
 It is intended to be used by users who are able to debug issues on their own.
 It is intentionally stripped down to work on low-end systems.

-> [!CAUTION]
-> Due to the nature of X11, compiling versions from unknown sources (i.e. not from GitHub) may result in serious system compromise.

 ---
 ### More Info